 Read this: Early impressions of the Oculus Rift headset

 "I think you'll see an in-between of augmented VR where you scan in the real world but it's all rendered in 3D with non-transparent glasses with mounted sensors," said Iribe.
-"It won't show you video because that won't be comfortable, but it'll scan in local space.
+"It won't show you video [using pass-through cameras] because that won't be comfortable, but it'll scan in local space.
 You could put on your glasses and see it look very like the real world; you'd be able to see your hands, pick up objects or drink a bottle of water.
 You can interact with things naturally because they're really there.

 "As augmented VR starts to be realised, you'll see more of a blend with portable VR where you can walk around in VR.
 It'll be a future that we're very focused on - VR then augmented VR."